BRC-104 Protocol

 3.5.2 Stake

-The Farming Pool supports staking three types of token: BRC-100 token, BRC-20 token and BTC.
+The Farming Pool supports staking 4 types of token: BRC-100 token, BRC-20 token, Runes token and BTC.
 For BRC-100 token, users need to burn3 the tokens to the Pool to stake, the Pool cannot transfer the user's custody assets, which can only be transferred following the rules in BRC-104.
-For BRC-20 token and BTC, this protocol uses self-custody staking.
-Users do not need to actually transfer assets to the Pool, but only transfer the Angel Inscription with the BRC-20 transfer inscription id or BTC UTXO id to the Pool to complete the staking.
+For BRC-20 token, Runes token and BTC, this protocol uses self-custody staking.
+Users do not need to actually transfer assets to the Pool, but only transfer the Angel Inscription with the BRC-20 transfer inscription ID or BTC/Runes UTXO ID to the Pool to complete the staking.

 3.5.2.1 BRC-100 Token Staking